ThalerG/delayedsw/README.md

 ## Roadmap

-- [ ] Full scikit-learn API compatibility
+- [X] Full scikit-learn API compatibility
 - [ ] Implementation of `order_by` and `split_by` parameters
 - [ ] Performance optimizations
-- [ ] Additional windowing strategies
 - [ ] Comprehensive documentation and examples